 Using the Arts Council Logo and Messaging in Your Materials

-If you have received funding from the North Carolina Arts Council you are required to use the new logo, and the 50th anniversary tagline.
-We also encourage you to place this on your website, use it in your print and electronic newsletters and in as many materials and places as possible!
+If you have received funding from the North Carolina Arts Council you are required to use the logo with the tagline.
+We also encourage you to place this on your website, use it in your print and electronic newsletters and in as many materials and places as possible.

 Grants from the N.C.
 Arts Council are one of the many ways we invest in sustaining and advancing the most diverse and widespread networks of arts organizations in the country.
 As an organization funded by the N.C.
 Arts Council you create and sustain innovative arts programs that contribute to quality of life and to community vitality.
 Additionally, you provide critical resources for schools in providing arts experiences in and out of the classroom that enhance student learning.